snlxnet/YapTyp/README.md

 because different versions of PowerPoint and LibreOffice handle videos and speaker notes differently and don't play together, but the browser is the same-ish everywhere.

+Then someone I know (non-programmer) needed a way to make something like a PDF but with embedded videos.
+Typst looks like a perfect fit for that, except...
+No video support.